+- Retinal nevus

+Glaucoma

-- Cataract
+Cataract

-Blepharitis
+<l

 - Pink-eye Sty

 Procedures For Obtaining Supplemental Primary Eyecare Services

 The PEC provides coverage for certain vision-related medical services as a supplement to each covered person's group medical plan.
 The provider should first submit a claim to the covered person's group medical insurance plan.
 Any amounts not paid by the medical plan may then be considered for payment by VSP.
 (This is referred to as "Coordination of Benefits" or "COB."